vina1998/vina1998.github.io/tt.md

 ---
 layout: default
-title: TidyTuesday
+title: "TidyTuesday"
-permalink: /tt/
-description: "tt"
+parent: "Data"
 ---
+# TidyTuesday
+This is a placeholder page for TidyTuesday.

 <!-- Remove the first-level heading -->
 <!-- # About Me -->